judd147/fullstackopen/README.md

 In this part, three naive examples of React App were implemented.
 Since index.js remains the same, it's put outside the folders.

 ## Part 2
-In this part, concepts of communicating with the server were demonstrated in the Apps.
+In this part, concepts of communicating with the server were demonstrated in the Apps using Axios.
 In particular, the notes app is the running example during the course.
+The phonebook app is a rather complete excercise for this part.